rosell-dk/webp-express/README.txt

 - Reload the page
 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

 In order to test that the image is not being reconverted every time, look at the Response headers of the image.
-There should be a "X-WebP-On-Demand" header.
-It should say "Converting image (handed over to WebPConvertAndServe)" the first time, but "Serving existing converted image" on subsequent requests (WebP-Express is based upon [WebP On Demand](https://github.com/rosell-dk/webp-on-demand)).
-When routed to image converter, there should also be some headers beginning with "X-WebP-Convert-And-Serve", which reveals information about the conversion.
+There should be a "X-WebP-Convert-Status" header.
+It should say "Serving existing converted image" the first time, but "Serving existing converted image" on subsequent requests (WebP-Express is based upon [WebP Convert](https://github.com/rosell-dk/webp-convert)).

 You can also append ?debug after any image url, in order to run a conversion, and see the conversion report.
-Btw: If you append ?reconvert after an image url, you will force a reconversion of the image.
+Also, you append ?reconvert after an image url, you will force a reconversion of the image.

 ### Notes

 *Note:*
-The redirect rules created in *.htaccess* are pointing to the WebP on demand script.
+The redirect rules created in *.htaccess* are pointing to a PHP script.
 If you happen to change the url path of your plugins, the rules will have to be updated.
 The *.htaccess* also passes the path to wp-content (relative to document root) to the script, so the script knows where to find its configuration and where to store converted images.
 So again, if you move the wp-content folder, or perhaps moves Wordpress to a subfolder, the rules will have to be updated.
 As moving these things around is is a rare situation, WebP Express are not using any resources monitoring this.
 However, it will do the check when you visit the settings page.

 *Note:*
 Do not simply remove the plugin without deactivating it first.
 Deactivation takes care of removing the rules in the *.htaccess* file.
 With the rules there, but converter gone, your Google Chrome visitors will not see any jpeg images.

 *Note:*
 The plugin has not been tested in multisite configurations.
-It's on the roadmap!
+It's on the roadmap...

 == Limitations ==